NOC-OI/intermediate-git/_episodes/06-merging.md

 The `--no-ff` flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

-## Exercise: Creating a non-fast-forwad merge.
+## Exercise: Creating a non-fast-forward merge.

 > Create a new Git repository that has the following tree.
 >